g-linville/extension-poc/README.md

 # Extension POC

-Proof-of-concept Chrome extension for use with GPTScript.
+Proof-of-concept Chrome extension to control the browser.